MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 - **codePush.CheckFrequency.ON_APP_START** *(0)* - Indicates that you want to check for updates whenever the app's process is started.

-- **codePush.CheckFrequency.ON_APP_RESUME** *(1)* - Indicates that you want to check for updates whenever the app is brought back to the foreground after being "backgrounded" (user pressed the home button, app launches a separate payment process, etc.).
+- **codePush.CheckFrequency.ON_APP_RESUME** *(1)* - Indicates that you want to check for updates whenever the app is brought back to the foreground after being "backgrounded" (user pressed the home button, app launches a separate payment process, and so on).

 - **codePush.CheckFrequency.MANUAL** *(2)* - Disable automatic checking for updates, but only check when [`codePush.sync()`](#codepushsync) is called in app code.